Depression Screening for All: Breaking Down Barriers to Better Mental Health

 Demystifying Depression

-The hope behind these guidelines is that, by normalizing depression screening, we can chip away at the stigma surrounding mental illness.
 Imagine discussing your mental health alongside your physical health, without fear of judgment or repercussions.
-By making depression screening a standard part of healthcare, we can create a culture where seeking help is seen as a sign of strength, not weakness.
+By making depression screening a standard part of healthcare, we can create a culture where mental wellbeing is prioritized and seeking help is encouraged.

 A Step Towards a Healthier Future